 In September 2021, when the fourth outbreak of Covid-19 turned Ho Chi Minh City into the epicenter, a team of 3 reporters from the People's Television Center, including Doan Phuc Minh, Nguyen Quynh Trang, and Le Huy Hieu, was assigned to go into the epicenter to record the actual developments and make a documentary on this topic.

-After the first three days, the film crew gradually got used to wearing protective gear for 5-6 hours in the sometimes rainy, sometimes sunny and hot weather of Ho Chi Minh City.
+After the first three days, the film crew gradually got used to wearing protective gear for 5-6 hours in the sometimes rainy and sometimes sunny and hot weather of Ho Chi Minh City.
 After that, the crew increased the time in the treatment area to two sessions a day instead of just one.
 However, what made Quynh Trang very worried was that the filming had not "captured" any emergency situations.

 Think about the positives rather than the "luck" of the epidemic

-Despite facing many risks of Covid-19 infection, during more than 100 days in the epidemic center, reporter Tran Quang Quy (Nhan Dan Newspaper's permanent office in Ho Chi Minh City) thinks about the positives rather than the "luck or misfortune" of the epidemic.
+Despite facing many risks of Covid-19 infection, for more than 100 days in the epidemic center, reporter Tran Quang Quy (Nhan Dan Newspaper's permanent office in Ho Chi Minh City) thinks about the positives rather than the "luck or misfortune" of the epidemic.

 I consider it a great experience with the job I have chosen because in those difficult days, not everyone had the opportunity to go out and go to the places they wanted to go.
 And in that journey, I saw the difficulties of many people around me.
-That made me ponder many times.
+That made me think many times.

 Reporter Tran Quang Quy confided

 In the spirit of sharing, he divided the agricultural products he had to send to the kitchens, some places had 500kg, some places had 200-300kg.
-They all went to the kitchens to cook free meals to serve the forces who were struggling to fight the epidemic on the front lines.
+Everyone went to the kitchens to cook free meals to serve the forces who were struggling to fight the epidemic on the front lines.
 That afternoon, after finishing work, he texted his brother in Can Tho, "Brother, I have delivered all the goods you sent to everyone.
 The people are very happy."
 Then he replied, "Okay.
 Let me arrange the rest."

 Recording everyday moments during his work journey, reporter Quang Quy confided that, holding back his grief, he and his colleagues tried to bring the best things to the people in the city that is suffering the most severe consequences of the pandemic.
 And it is the spirit of mutual love and support of the people that helps reporters have more faith, optimism and excitement to continue working.